Click here for all questions you may have regarding room selection!

 - Click “Continue”

-- Sign the Housing and Dining Contract – NOTE: Once you have signed the contract and you do NOT select a room – you will be charged $300 as a cancellation fee.
+- Sign the Housing and Dining Contract – NOTE: Once you have signed the contract, receive a time-slot and you do NOT select a room – you will be charged $300 as a cancellation fee.

 - Review the available rooms and floor plans.